 Among the Pre-Hispanic inhabitants of Mesoamerica, fertility and its artistic and ideological representations were closely related to the feminine side of humanity since women in both cultures played a fundamental role in the creation of the world and mankind.

 In this case, we have two goddesses who represent fertility, Ixchel, and Coatlicue, who also were very important within the Mayan and Aztec pantheons.
 Coatlicue, which in Nahuatl means “the one with the snake skirt”, was considered among the Aztecs as the mother of all gods and humans and had the moniker of “Nuestra Madrecita”, which means “Our loved mother”.

 The god of war Huitzilopochtli was said to have been born when his mother Coatlicue, became pregnant one day after keeping in her clothes a ball of feathers that she found while sweeping her courtyard.
-Her children, enraged with this unexpected situation, decided to kill their mother as punishment, however, Huitzilopochtli suddenly came out of his mother womb, wearing battle gear and a flame serpent that was used as a sword, and killed his siblings, creating in the process the moon and the stars.
+Her children, enraged with this unexpected situation, decided to kill their mother as punishment.
+However, Huitzilopochtli suddenly came out of his mother’s womb, wearing battle gear and a flame serpent that was used as a sword, and killed his siblings, creating in the process the moon and the stars.

 For the Mayans, Ixchel was the primordial mother from whom all beings in the universe were born.
-She was represented (as it was the case with Tlaloc) as a deity who could be on one hand a nurturing mother, and on the other, as a destroyer of worlds; therefore she was often depicted as a young woman, carrying a rabbit representing the crescent moon, but also as an old woman wearing a skirt with crossed bones and a snake on top of her head, sometimes confused with her head.
+She was represented (as was the case with Tlaloc) as a deity who could be, on one hand, a nurturing mother, and on the other, as a destroyer of worlds; therefore, she was often depicted as a young woman carrying a rabbit representing the crescent moon, but also as an old woman wearing a skirt with crossed bones and a snake on top of her head, sometimes confused with her head.

 From these two descriptions, it can be concluded that both goddesses shared remarkable similarities regarding their role as symbols of life and fertility.